djdrysdale/digital-garden/posts/hello.md

 ---
 Title: Hello world!
-Date: January 1, 2020
+Excerpt: "This is an excerpt!"
 ---

 Hello, world!